NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 .. note::
     The same splitting rule is always applied to the dataset used for fitting (``reference``) and the dataset of interest (in the presented case - ``analysis``).
 Unless these two datasets are of the same size, the chunk sizes can be considerably different.
+E.g. if the ``reference`` dataset has 10,000 observations and the ``analysis`` dataset has 80,000, and chunking is number-based, chunks in ``reference`` will be much small than in ``analysis``.
     Additionally, if the data drift or performance estimation is calculated on combined ``reference`` and ``analysis`` the results presented for ``reference`` will be calculated on different chunks than they were fitted.